Home – How-to – What is Switch Control and how to use it on iPhone and iPad

 Switch Stabilization

-Switch Stabilization helps ensure that switches don’t get triggered accidentally, taking into consideration errors in producing movement to activate the switch, which can occur in people with tremors or other movement disorders.
+Switch Stabilization helps ensure that switches don’t get triggered accidentally.
+It considers errors in producing movement to activate the switch, which can occur in people with tremors or other movement disorders.
 You can set the duration from 1 to 10 seconds.

 Point Scanning